covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.2.6 =
+Backend style updates to keep compliance with WordPress 5.6.
+Updates to full width alignment on some blocks.
+React.js updates for some block api components.
+Toolbar button updates.

 = 1.2.5 =
 Updates to style guide landing page template, hiding post and page blocks from root insertion, maintenance update.